-Devine Bride has been featured in Perfect Wedding Magazine, Wedding Ideas Magazine, Your London Wedding, Zexy Premier Magazine (Japan), Scottish Wedding Directory, Tie The Knot Scotland, Easy Weddings, Bridal Buyer, and, a personal favourite of mine, The Motherwell Times.
+Devine Bride has been featured in Perfect Wedding Magazine, Wedding Ideas Magazine, Your London Wedding, Zexy Premier Magazine (Japan), Scottish Wedding Directory, Tie The Knot Scotland, Easy Weddings, Bridal Buyer, and, a personal favourite of mine, The Motherwell Times (my hometown paper!).

-Additionally, I regularly write for the Scottish Wedding Directory, and was formerly a contributing writer for Vows and Venues.
+I used to write regularly for the Scottish Wedding Directory, and was formerly a contributing writer for Vows and Venues.

 I have also had my own wedding featured in Wedding Ideas Magazine, Your London Wedding, the Scottish Wedding Directory, Ultimate Wedding Magazine and Easy Weddings.

 I’m Glasgow born and bred, but live, work and play in London.
-In fact, Scotland meets London was the theme for my own wedding – which was the reason I started Devine Bride in the first place.
+In fact, Scotland meets London was the theme for my own wedding (some years ago now).

 Now over 170+ weddings and events later, it’s fair to say that there’s not much I can’t coordinate.
 But although I have vast experience in operational business strategy, project management and budgeting, I have no formal training in wedding planning.
 I’ve learned on the job, learned from my clients, and learned through freelancing and partnering at different venues to continuously keep up with the field.
 I approach my business from a client’s point of view – as a partner rather than a supplier.
 I’ve been through it (myself, and as a bridesmaid three times), so I know the ups and downs and the stresses – as well as a lot of tricks.

-After my husband, my greatest love is travelling!
-I believe it’s the only thing you can buy in life that makes you richer.
-We’ve been very lucky to go to some amazing places together, discovering the world and taking pictures – travelling is probably our biggest extravagance.
+After my husband, my greatest love is travelling.
+It’s the only thing you can buy in life that makes you richer.
+Travelling is probably our biggest extravagance.
 That and wine, where ever I go (Saint-Émilion and Mendoza have been favs so far).

-I have a love/hate relationship with yoga… I go weekly to try to stay nibble for weddings, although I’ve been doing it nearly three years and I’m still completely rubbish at it!
+I have a love/hate relationship with yoga… I go weekly to try to stay nibble for weddings, but I’ve been going over four years and I’m still completely rubbish at it!

-Other smaller loves include Crosstown doughnuts, 90’s music, bad electro music, Gogglebox, and Percy Pigs.
+Other smaller loves include Crosstown doughnuts, bad 90’s dance music, bad electro music, and Gogglebox.

 Please email any hellos or enquiries to email@example.com